enkiwang/PS-OCT/README.md

 # PS-OCT
-Polarization-sensitive optical coherence tomography

-This repository provides codes to "Polarization-sensitive optical coherence tomography with deep learning for detecting the local distribution of osteoarthritis severities".
+This repository provides codes for "Polarization-sensitive optical coherence tomography with deep learning for detecting the local distribution of osteoarthritis severities".

 ## Regression